jrwarwick/snis-web-consoles/README.md

 ### main index.html that is also a menu
 that lists all the client interfaces in a nice layout.

-also maybe some fun/cool QR code , Chirp, TTS, IRC/XMLPP broadcasts etc to announce the "client ui" URL.
+also maybe some fun/cool QR code , Chirp, TTS, IRC/XMLPP broadcasts etc to announce/share/spawn/clone the "client UI" URL.
 At least dump it on the console or something. notify-send mabye?  https://community.linuxmint.com/tutorial/view/2177

 ### manifest.json & favicon stuff